jorditorresBCN/Assignments-2017/README.md

 [Lab5]: https://github.com/jorditorresBCN/Assignments/blob/master/Lab05.md

 ## Course Project
-The project will be individual of in pairs and will be agreed with the teacher before to start it.
+The project will be individual (or in pairs) and needs to be agreed with the teacher before to start it.

 **Three levels:**
 * **Minimum (max  grade 60%)**: Prepare a presentation of some of related technologies presented along this part of the course (slides)
 * **Medium (max grade 90%)**: An alternative to the project may be to create a self-contained practical guide (hands-on) that guides the reader in learning one of the latest cloud technologies.
-* **Full**:
+* **Full**:  Create an applications using existing APIs.
+[Starting here](https://www.analyticsvidhya.com/blog/2017/02/6-deep-learning-applications-beginner-python/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29)
-  * x
-  * x
+  * Colorize photos using Deep Learning  with Algorithmia API
+  * Building a ChatBot with Watson API
+  * News Aggregator based on Sentiment with Aylien API

 * **Advanced (bonus of +10%)** The project offers an excellent opportunity for the student to dive into course content by implementing a protoype (proof of concept implementation of a business idea created by the student) using the latest in the Cloud technology.